Launch Vector Review: Should You Give Zac Richman $50,000 To Buy You A Business?

 Launch Vector then renovates, runs, scales, and eventually sells the business on your behalf.

-They’re your full-service partner.
-Think:
+They’re your full-service partner, taking care of:

 • Fulfillment